-REVISIONS 3 REVISION "A. Preferred Viscosupplements may be considered medically necessary when ALL the following are met: The patient has a diagnosis of OA of the knee AND 2.
-The patient has a diagnosis of OA of the knee AND 1.
+REVISION 5 "A. Preferred Viscosupplements may be considered medically necessary when ALL the following are met: 1.
 The patient has a diagnosis of OA of the knee AND 2.
-The patient has a diagnosis of OA of the knee AND nonpharmacologic therapy AND to simple analgesics [acetaminophen or NSAIDs] AND 3.
+The patient has tried and failed to respond adequately to conservative nonpharmacologic therapy AND to simple analgesics [acetaminophen or NSAIDs] AND 3.
 ONE of the following: a.
-The patient is receiving his/her first course of viscosupplement OR b. the patient's previous course of viscosupplement was at least 6 months previous OR c. the request is for the other knee joint not previously treated AND 4.
+The patient is receiving his/her first course of viscosupplement ORb. the patient's previous course of viscosupplement was at least 6 months previous OR c. the request is for the other knee joint not previously treated AND4.
 The dose of the requested agent is within FDA labeled dosing guidelines.
-B. Non-preferred Viscosupplements may be considered medically necessary when all of the following are met: The patient has a diagnosis of OA of the knee AND 2.
-The patient has a diagnosis of OA of the knee AND nonpharmacologic therapy AND simple analgesics [acetaminophen or NSAIDs] AND 3.
-ONE of the following: a.
-The patient has evidence of use of the preferred agent in pharmacy claims or medical history at least 6 months prior to request of the non-preferred agent OR b.
+B. Non-preferred Viscosupplements may be considered medically necessary when all of the following are met: 1.
+The patient has a diagnosis of OA of the knee AND 2.
+The patient has tried and failed to respond adequately to conservative nonpharmacologic therapy AND simple analgesics [acetaminophen or NSAIDs] AND 3.
+ONE of the following: The patient has evidence of use of the preferred agent in pharmacy claims or medical history at least 6 months prior to request of the non-preferred agent OR b.
 The patient has a documented intolerance, FDA labeled contraindication, or hypersensitivity to the preferred viscosupplement agent.
 AND 4.
 It has been at least 6 months since the patient used the preferred agent OR any other viscosupplement for the same knee joint AND 5.
 The dose of the requested agent is within FDA labeled dosing guidelines C. Repeated courses of intra-articular hyaluronan injections of the knee may be considered medically necessary under the following conditions: 1.
 Significant pain relief achieved with the prior course of injections; AND 2.
 At least 6 months have passed since completion of the prior course.
 D. The use of intra-articular hyaluronan in the knee when the above criteria are not met, and injections in joints other than the knee is considered experimental / investigational."
 To: "Intra-articular hyaluronan injections are considered not medically necessary."
 Updated Rationale section.
 In Coding section: Removed Diagnoses codes Updated Reference section.
 01-01-2016 In Coding section: Added HCPCS codes: J7328, Q9980.
 Updated References section.
 04-01-2016 In Coding section: Added HCPCS code: C9471.
 07-22-2016 Updated Description section.
 In Policy section: In Item A, added "of the knee" to read "Intra-articular hyaluronan injections of the knee are considered not medically necessary."
 Added Item B, "Intra-articular hyaluronan injections are considered experimental / investigational for all other joints.
 Updated Rationale section.
-04 04 05:- Updated References section.
+Updated References section.
 01-01-2017 In Coding section: